-- 3518 - 256.16 Memorial day; veterans to be given leave of absence on.
-(1) The head of every department of the state government and of every court of the state, every superintendent or foreman on the public works of the state, every county officer, and the head of every department or office in any town, village, or city, or other political subdivision, shall give leave of absence with pay for twenty-four hours on the thirtieth day of May of each year, or on such other day as may by law be designated as "Memorial Day," to every person in the employ of the state or any county, town, village or city therein, who has at any time served in and been honorably discharged from the army, navy, or marine corps of the United States.
-A refusal to give such leave of absence to one entitled thereto, shall constitute neglect of duty. - (2) In all cities, however organized, where the nature of the duties of the several departments of government of such cities is such as to necessitate the employment of members of such departments on Memorial day, the head of each such department shall arrange and assign such necessary work in such a manner as to permit the largest possible numbers of employes of such department to be off duty either the whole or part of Memorial day. - 256.17 Legal holidays.
-January 1, February 12, February 22, May 30, July 4, October 12 (which shall be known as "Landing Day" in commemoration of the landing of Columbus), November 11, December 25, the first Monday in September which shall be known as Labor Day, the 4th Thursday of November or the day appointed by the governor as a day of public thanksgiving in each year, the day of holding the September primary election, and the day of holding the general election in November, are legal holidays.
+256.17 Legal holidays.
+January 1, the 3rd Monday in February (which shall be the day of celebration for February 12 and 22), the last Monday in May (which shall be the day of celebration for May 30), July 4, the 1st Monday in September which shall be known as Labor Day, the 2nd Monday in October, the 4th Monday in October (which shall be the day of celebration for November 11), the 4th Thursday in November, December 25, the day of holding the September primary election, and the day of holding the general election in November are legal holidays.
 On Good Friday the period from 11 a.m. to 3 p.m. shall uniformly be observed for the purpose of worship.
 In every city of the 1st class the day of holding any municipal election is a legal holiday, and in every such city the afternoon of each day upon which a primary election is held for the nomination of candidates for city offices is a half holiday and in counties having a population of 500,000 or more the county board may by ordinance provide that all county employes shall have a half holiday on the day of such primary election and a holiday on the day of such municipal election, and that employes whose duties require that they work on such days be given equivalent time off on other days.
-Whenever any of said days shall fall on Sunday the succeeding Monday shall be the legal holiday.
+Whenever any of said days falls on Sunday, the succeeding Monday shall be the legal holiday.